awaan05/awaan05/README.md

 - 👋 Hi, I’m Awaan Nisar
-- 👀 I’m interested in App Development
+- 👀 I’m interested in App Development, IOS development and UI-UX design.
-- 🌱 I’m currently learning DSA and Android Dev
+- 🌱 I’m currently learning DSA and Android development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...